 CREATE TABLE also automatically creates a data type that represents the tuple type (structure type) corresponding to one row of the table.
-Therefore, tables cannot have the same name as any existing data type.
+Therefore, tables cannot have the same name as any existing data type in the same schema.

 A table cannot have more than 1600 columns.
 (In practice, the effective limit is lower because of tuple-length constraints).
-A table cannot have the same name as a system catalog table.